Treatment for baldness: 3 real-life stories

 ANDROGENETIC ALOPECIA IN BRIEF

-Androgenetic alopecia is the most common form of hair loss It affects more than one in two adult males in Western countries.
+Androgenetic alopecia is the most common form of hair loss, affecting more than one adult male in two in Western countries.
 To varying degrees, of course.
-Some will be bald by the age of 30, while others will be only slightly 'bald' by their 60s, depending on the severity of the aggravating factors and any treatments undertaken.
+Some will be bald by the age of 30, others will be only slightly 'bald' by their 60s, depending on the severity of the aggravating factors and any treatments undertaken.

 Location.
 Whether rapid or slow, the process of hair loss varies little from one man to another: it starts at the top (gulfs or forehead), reaches the vertex (tonsure) and the top of the head but preserves the nape of the neck.
 This description is schematic, of course, but you should find yourself in these standard stages of baldness around the lower part of the head.

 Regrowth.
 The hair that falls out is replaced by hair that becomes thinner and shorter, until a fine, barely perceptible fuzz appears.
-In the terminal phase hair regrowth is no longer happening at all.
-This deterioration is spread over a variable period depending on the individual.
+Terminal phase, regrowth of the hair.
+This deterioration takes place over a variable period depending on the individual.

-Origin androgenetic alopecia in men.
+Origin of androgenetic alopecia in men.
 Produced by the testicles and adrenal glands, androgens are the hormones responsible for the hair disorders that characterise androgenetic alopecia.
-This disorder is ofhereditary origin Baldness: at birth, newborn babies already carry the gene that is likely to cause them to develop baldness of varying degrees of severity later in life.
+This disorder is of hereditary origin : at birth, newborn babies already carry the gene that is likely to cause them to develop baldness of varying degrees of severity later in life.
 The condition does not affect children, as androgen secretion only begins at puberty.
 It also spares eunuchs and castrated men, as this secretion is then artificially interrupted.

-Mechanism.
-Normally, testosterone circulating in the blood binds to a protein that neutralises it.
+How does it work?
+Normally, testosterone circulating in the blood binds to a protein which neutralises it.
 Only a tiny fraction can escape this metabolism, remain biologically active and reach the hair follicles via the papilla.
 It is then transformed by a local enzyme (5a-reductase) into a new hormone (DHT), which is the real cause of baldness.

 What exactly happens?
 The growth phase of healthy hair usually extends over a period of two to four years, depending on the man.
 Here, stimulated by the influential enzyme, DHT will relentlessly activate the hair's growth rate, shortening its life and precipitating it too quickly into the hair loss phase.

-Consequence: chain reactions...
+The result: a chain reaction...
 The diseased hair falls out before reaching its maximum length, giving way too quickly to new growth, which will itself have a shorter life.
-The papilla and cells of the hair follicle, under constant stress from this pathological acceleration, tend to atrophy.
+The papilla and cells of the hair follicle, which are constantly under pressure from this pathological acceleration, tend to atrophy.
 As their volume shrinks, they can no longer produce hair of normal diameter, which explains the fine fuzz mentioned above.

-Role of sebum.
-Very often, the enzymatic action not only stimulates hair growth in an abnormal way, but also acts as a catalyst for the activity of the sebaceous gland, which in turn stimulates hair growth. accelerates the progressive shrinkage of capillary cells.
+The role of sebum.
+Very often, the enzymatic action not only stimulates hair growth abnormally, but also acts as a catalyst for the activity of the sebaceous gland, accelerating the progressive shrinkage of hair cells.

 Here again, there is a chain reaction: too much sebum secretion stagnates in the hair follicle, thickening the scalp and preventing the blood vessels from carrying out the exchanges with the root that are necessary for hair renewal.
 What's more, sebaceous secretion contains fatty acids that irritate the skin and can cause dandruff.